niklas-wortmann/overthinklytics/demo.md

    - Use Code Vision/Structure to explain responsibilities.
 2) Ask AI to generate unit tests
    - Invoke JetBrains AI Assistant on `AnalyticsService` → “Write unit tests… Kotlin + JUnit 5.” (fallback with a failing test is checked in with git tag TODO add name here)
+3) Create the test with AI generate test feature
+4) Checkout `scenario-1-failing-tests`
-3) Run and debug
+5) Run and debug `AnalyticsServiceTest`
    - Run tests; observe mismatch.
 Debug with breakpoints, Watches, Smart Step Into.
-5) Fix misalignment
+6) Fix misalignment
-6) Re-run and commit
+7) Re-run and commit

 Python/Django path (TODO dry-run)
 1) Open the view/service code